 In turn, patients may be prescribed even more medications to counteract the side effects of the original one.

-In addition, taking medications for anxiety or bipolar disorder over the long term can have very negative consequences.
+Taking medications for anxiety or bipolar disorder over the long term can have very negative consequences.

 First, many patients develop a tolerance to their medication, requiring increased dosage to obtain the same benefit they received initially.
-This increased dosage also brings an increased risks of side effects.
-Sometimes, tolerance is so great that the medication no longer helps at all.
+This increased dosage also brings an increased risk of side effects.
+Sometimes, tolerance is so excellent that the medication no longer helps at all.
 Alternately, others develop a reliance on bipolar medication.
 These drugs influence the brain and the central nervous system in order to improve mood, energy, sleep, and concentration.
-Unfortunately, the brain starts to rely on the medication to regulate those issues and does not learn how to cope on its own.
+Unfortunately, the brain starts to rely on medication to regulate those issues and does not learn how to cope on its own.

 Brain training with neurofeedback intends to teach the brain how to create healthier patterns and maintain a more consistent state.
 This helps the person learn self-regulation, allowing them to achieve better mood stabilization.
 After beginning neurofeedback, clients frequently comment that they can once again “trust their brain.”
 What does this mean?
 Bipolar clients undergoing neurofeedback training often report less susceptibility to mood swings, increased ability to focus, and reduced anger.
-Their ability to function may increase as they find themselves less reactive, and increasingly able to respond and act appropriately.
+Their ability to function may increase as they find themselves less reactive and increasingly able to respond and act appropriately.

 Research supports the effectiveness of neurofeedback for anxiety and bipolar disorder.